 The GQ sampling frame is divided into three strata: one for small GQs (having 15 or fewer people according to Census 2000 or updated information), one for GQs that were closed on Census Day 2000, and one for large GQs (having more than 15 people according to Census 2000 or updated information).
-GQs in the first two strata are sampled using the same procedure, and GQs in the large stratum are sampled using different a method.
-The small GQ stratum and the stratum for GQs closed on Census Day are combined into one sampling stratum and sorted geographically 1.
+GQs in the first two strata are sampled using the same procedure, while GQs in the large stratum are sampled using different a method.
+The small GQ stratum and the stratum for GQs closed on Census Day are combined into one sampling stratum and sorted geographically .

-- 1. First-phase Sample Selection for Small GQ Stratum - First-stage sampling Small GQs are only eligible to be selected for the ACS once every five years.
+1. First-phase Sample Selection for Small GQ Stratum

+- First-stage sampling Small GQs are only eligible to be selected for the ACS once every five years.
 To accomplish this, the first stage sampling procedure systematically assigned all small GQs to one of five partitions of the universe.
-Each partition was assigned to a particular year (2008-2012) and the one assigned to 2008 became the first stage sample.
+Each partition was assigned to a particular year (2010-2014) and the one assigned to 2010 became the first stage sample.
 In future years, each new GQ will be systematically assigned to one of the five samples.
-These samples are rotated over five year periods and become the universe for selecting the second stage sample.
+These samples are rotated over five year periods and become the universe for selecting the second stage sample. - Second-stage sampling During the second stage, GQs are selected from the first stage sample in a systematic sample of 1-in-x where x is dependent upon the state's target sampling rate.
+Since the first stage sample is one fifth of the universe, x can be calculated as x = (1/5) x (1/rate) where rate is the state's target sampling rate.
+For example, suppose a state had a target sampling rate of 2.5%.
+The systematic sample would then be 1-in-8 since $(1/5) \times (1/0.025) = 8$ .
+Regardless of their actual size, all GQs in the small stratum have the same probability of selection.

-1Note that all references to the small GQ stratum include both small GQs and GQs closed on Census day.
+Note that all references to the small GQ stratum include both small GQs and GQs closed on Census day.